It's a debate that's been going on for decades: what are the best trucking movies of all time?

 Starring: Chuck Norris, George Murdock, and Terry O'Connor

 Kris Kristofferson made his big-screen debut as Martin "Rubber Duck" Penwald a year after Smokey and the Bandit premiered.
 The film was inspired by C.W.
 McCall's country song "Convoy," which was released three years earlier.
 Later, for the soundtrack of the film, a new version of the song was produced with saltier lyrics.
-The film didn’t go so well at the box office because by the time it was released, most of the CB radio hoopla had faded down.
+The film didn’t go so well at the box office because by the time it was released, most of the CB lingo hoopla had faded down.
 Among truckers, it is still considered a cult classic.

 Director: Sam Peckinpah

 Starring: Kris Kristofferson, Ali MacGraw, and Ernest Borgnine

 "Big Trouble in Little China" was once described by director John Carpenter as an "action-adventure comedy kung fu ghost narrative monster movie."
 Kurt Russell plays a trucker who gets sucked into a struggle between good and evil with Chinese warriors and sorcerers when all he wants to do is get his truck back and get back to his usual life on the road.
 While the film was not a box office hit upon its initial release, it has since developed into a cult among truckers, and it's easy to see why with a charming protagonist who simply wants to do his job.